-We’ve only recently discovered Fritham and it’s a great place for a day out.
+We’ve only recently discovered Fritham and it’s a great place for a day out with kids.
 There’s the tiniest pub with fairy doors and an ice cream hut in the garden.
 Then if you walk a little way into the forest there’s a lake that’s great for paddling in and having a picnic next to.
 Watch out for cows on the road!